Our products

 • Proteins denature and reorganize, creating that characteristic dense and gelatinous texture.

-• Flavors concentrate: less water means more flavor per gram.
+• Flavors are concentrated: less water means more flavor per gram.

 • New aromatic compounds develop during curing.